 About the project:

-Today, the fabric of the company town landscape survives, with a rich heritage of labor history and immigration from Northern and western Europe in the mid 19th century and later from Southern and Eastern Europe.
-This project will explore these themes through a multidisiplinary approach.
+Lattimer Nos' 1 and 2 were founded in the mid-19th century by the Pardee Company.
+Lattimer was the site of a tragic labor massacre in September of 1897.
+This massacre was the subject of archaeological study by the project in 2010 (http://lattimermassacre.wordpress.com).
+Today, the fabric of the company town landscape survives along with a rich heritage of labor history and immigration from Northern and western Europe in the mid 19th century and later from Southern and Eastern Europe.
+This project explores these themes through a multi-disiplinary approach.

 The first field season took place during the summer of 2012 on Canal Street in Lattimer.
 The second field season, on Church Street in Pardeesville, took place during the summer of 2013.
 Students from universities and colleges across the nation took part in this research.

 Please contact email@example.com for info on the field school or to volunteer with this project.